Return to site

 3. Patagonia, Argentina/Chile:

-• Distance from Usual Routes: Remote and sparsely populated.
+Distance from Usual Routes: Remote, sparsely populated areas.

-• Renewable Energy: Potential for wind and hydroelectric power.
+Renewable Energy: Strong potential for wind and hydroelectric power.

-• Security: Low population density, minimal external threats.
+Security: Low population density with minimal external threats.

 * * *